gracefulife/clova-developer-guide/en/CIC/References/APIs/Memo.md

 Requests CIC for information of all memos.
 Send this event message in the following scenario.

-1. Your client sends CIC a user's spoken request for memo lookup, using a [SpeechRecognizer.Recognize](/CIC/References/APIs/SpeechRecognizer.md#Recognize) event message.
+1. Your client sends CIC user's speech requesting to look up memos, using a [SpeechRecognizer.Recognize](/CIC/References/APIs/SpeechRecognizer.md#Recognize) event message.
 2. The Clova platform recognizes the memo lookup request and CIC returns it to your client, using a [Clova.GetMemo](/CIC/References/APIs/Clova.md#GetMemo) directive message.
 3. Your client displays the memo lookup request to confirm the intent of the user.
 4. Your client receives final confirmation from the user.
-   * When the user accepts memo lookup: You send CIC a Memo.Get event message.
+  * When the user accepts memo lookup: You send a Memo.Get event message to CIC.
   * When the user rejects memo lookup: You do not have to send any event message.

 ### Context field